reiver/article-20250227/README.md

 [The full video can be seen on Marisa Kabas' Bluesky account](https://bsky.app/profile/marisakabas.bsky.social/post/3liwlwvvq6k2s) again, since it was restored.

+## What Was Being Protested

-What was this protest video about‽
+What was this AI-generated protest video about‽

+The protest video was about three things — Presdent Trump, Elon Musk, and the Department of Government Efficiency (DOGE).
+And, in particular, perhaps what the DOGE is believed to have been doing on behalf of President Trump and Elon Musk.

+The protest video may have also been an attempt to drive a wedge between President Trump and Elon Musk — perhaps a political maneuver similar to the wedge that was driven between the then 45th POST, President Trump, and Steve Bannon.

 ## Donald John Trump

-The protest video was about three things — one of them being Presdent Trump.

 From real-estate mogul to reality TV star to President of the United States (POTUS), Donald John Trump’s rise to POTUS is unconventional.